microsoft/hlsl-specs/proposals/0026-hlsl-long-vector-type.md

 * Templated Load/Store methods on ByteAddressBuffers
 * As members of arrays and structs in any of the above contexts

+Verify that long vectors can be correctly initialized in all the forms listed in [Constructing vectors](constructing-vectors).

 Verify that long vectors in supported intrinsics produce appropriate outputs.
 For the intrinsic functions listed in [Native vector intrinsics](#native-vector-intrinsics), the generated DXIL intrinsic calls will have long vector parameters.
 For other elementwise vector intrinsic functions listed in [Allowed elementwise vector intrinsics](#allowed-elementwise-vector-intrinsics), the generated DXIL should scalarize the parameters and produce scalar calls to the corresponding DXIL intrinsics.
 Verify that long vector elements can be accessed using the subscript operation.

+Verify that long vectors of different sizes will reference different overloads of user and built-in functions.
+Verify that template instantiation using long vectors correctly creates variants for the right sizes.

 #### Invalid usage testing